 FPIP projects result in energy, GHG savings through refrigeration system conversions to low-GWP refrigerant technologies and other measures, and criteria pollutant emission reductions.
 Savings are validated through a measurement and verification process that compares energy use and emissions before and after new equipment is installed.
 These benefits persist throughout the project lifetime, which ranges from 15 to 40 years.
-To date, FPIP has awarded \$116 million to 51 projects and will result in an estimated reduction of 164,000 metric tons of CO2-equivalentMT CO2e per year-(MT CO2e/yr)...
-This translates to a lifetime reduction of 3.3 million MT CO2e/yr and a cost per metric ton of \$33/ton.400
+To date, FPIP has awarded \$116 million to 51 projects and will result in an estimated reduction of 164,000 MT CO2e per year.
+This translates to a lifetime reduction of 3.3 million MT CO2e and a cost per metric ton of \$33/ton.